Rotary E-Club of the West promotes World Polio Day, October 24, 2018

 R Star Foundation: Women helping Women and Children in Nepal … therefore the world.

-Rosalind Russell, President-Elect of our club, is the founder of R Star Foundation and has been providing goats to families in rural villages in Nepal since 2003 and is now providing greenhouses.
+Rosalind Russell, 2018-2020 President of our club, is the founder of R Star Foundation and has been providing goats to families in rural villages in Nepal since 2003 and is now providing greenhouses.
 The goats provide relief from hunger and are bred into herds which provide income for those devastated by poverty and the recent earthquakes.
 Each of the women who receive goats stipulates she will “pay it forward” by providing two offspring goats to another woman in need.
 The ability to be generous with the gifting of these goats has empowered the women almost as much as the receipt of their original goats.
 The cost of one goat is $200, which includes microfinancing for the village women.

-Village women gathered for a meeting.
 Suntali Danuwar in front of her unfinished home where she is drying her clothes.
 She has been a beneficiary of R Star since 2003.

 R Star’s mission is to help needy families in rural Nepal gain economic independence “one goat at a time” – but the nonprofit goes much further than that, facilitating education for children and women in a country with a 92 percent illiteracy rate in its rural villages.